-You can pay voluntary contributions to fill or avoid gaps in your National Insurance record.
+You can pay voluntary National Insurance contributions to avoid or fill gaps in your National Insurance record.

-Check your National Insurance record
+Check your National Insurance record for gaps

 Decide if you want to pay voluntary contributions